Go back to all articles

 10 min read

-Nevertheless, when we speak of performance testing tools, Apache Jmeter and Micro Focus LoadRunner (former HP LoadRunner) are the two names that automatically come to mind.
+Nevertheless, when we speak of performance testing tools, Apache JMeter and OpenText LoadRunner (former HP LoadRunner) are the two names that automatically come to mind.
 Both these tools work well for detecting bugs and finding limitations of software applications by increasing their load.
-But in this article we also would like to tell about our in-house tool PFLB Platform.
+However, in this article, we would also like to discuss our in-house tool, PFLB.

-Apache Jmeter is easily one of the most used performance testing tools for developers which can help you perform web service testing.
+Apache JMeter is easily one of the most used best load testing tools for developers, and it can help you perform web service testing.
 It is available in open-source format, which makes it highly accessible to software businesses of all sizes.
-Furthermore, the performance testing tool supports a 100% Java scripted desktop application and also tests the functional performance of web applications.
+Furthermore, the performance testing tool supports a 100% Java-scripted desktop application and tests web application performance.

-What makes this Jmeter unique is that it’s extremely versatile despite being open-source.
-The tool is compatible with a number of protocols web and networking protocols such as HTTP, HTTPS, FTP, LDAP, SOAP, and TCP.
-Since the application has a Java-oriented system, it also offers compliance with JDBC and Message-oriented middleware (MOM) through JMS.
+What makes this JMeter unique is that it’s extremely versatile despite being open-source.
+The tool is compatible with many web and networking protocols, such as HTTP, HTTPS, FTP, LDAP, SOAP, and TCP.
+Since the application is Java-oriented, it also offers compliance with JDBC and message-oriented middleware (MOM) through JMS.

-At the same time, Jmeter is compatible with email protocols such as IMAP(Server), POP3(Server), and SMTP(Server).
-These protocols help you reinforce security standards in used email transfer within your application.
+At the same time, JMeter is compatible with email protocols such as IMAP(Server), POP3(Server), and SMTP(Server).
+These protocols help you reinforce security standards when using email transfer within your application.
 The option of using shell scripts and native commands during testing procedures makes it easier to implement during testing procedures.

-Moreover, Jmeter offers software testers the opportunity to test their applications for both dynamic and static resources, such as queries, servers, logs, scripts, and files.
-Similarly, testers can also inspect applications heavy load applications and evaluate their robustness and performance against varying load types.
+Moreover, JMeter allows software testers to test their applications for dynamic and static resources, such as queries, servers, logs, scripts, and files.
+Similarly, testers can also inspect applications heavy-load applications and evaluate their robustness and performance against varying load types.

 In terms of user interface

-Lastly, Jmeter is also highly extensible and therefore, compatible with a number of third-party integrations and plug-ins.
+Lastly, JMeter is also highly extensible and, therefore, compatible with many third-party integrations and plug-ins.
 These plug-ins and third-party tools provide you with additional software testing features.
-Ultimately, the robust nature of Jmeter makes performance testing extremely easy across several servers, testing platforms, and browsers.
+Ultimately, the robust nature of JMeter makes performance testing extremely easy across several servers, testing platforms, and browsers.

 • GUI Design and Interface